LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab04/Lab4Instructions.md

 1. Create a external style sheet (.css file) with:
    - At least eight rules.
-   - At least four different kinds of selectors.
+   - At least four different kinds of selectors (element, class, id, contextual, etc.).
    - At least eight different property types.

 2. Link the external style sheet to every HTML page in your site.